 Increasingly, RDNs are obtaining education in exercise physiology, exercise science, or kinesiology (or equivalent).
 Some RDNs are also gaining an appropriate exercise certification to provide recommendations for individualized physical activity regimens in addition to nutrition services.
 RDNs without exercise or physical activity credentials may discuss the role of physical activity in weight management and provide general physical activity recommendations based on current guidelines.
-The below table provides resources RDNs may use to provide guidance on general physical activity for healthy individuals or for clients with medical clearance from healthcare provider.
+RDNs may use the governmental resources on physical activity below to provide guidance on general physical activity for healthy individuals or for clients with medical clearance from healthcare provider.

-Resource Website Physical Activity.
-U.S. Department of Health and Human Services https://health.gov/our-work/nutrition-physical-activity/physical-activity-guidelines Physical Activity Basics (all ages).
-Centers for Disease Control and Prevention http://www.cdc.gov/physicalactivity/everyone/guidelines/index.html United States Department Health and Human Services.
-Move Your Way https://health.gov/moveyourway
+- Physical Activity.
+U.S. Department of Health and Human Services - Physical Activity Basics (all ages).
+Centers for Disease Control and Prevention - United States Department Health and Human Services.
+Move Your Way